-Likewise, we implement the dense-to-sparse fusion model, named ISSAFE-SwiftNet, based on two different event representations as mentioned before, from which the $P+N$ event data brings over +8.2\% gain in mIoU in the target domain when compared with the RGB-only baseline.
-As it is shown in~\cref{fig:comparison_swiftnet}, our event-aware branch concentrates on the motion information, especially the foreground objects, such as the motorcycle and truck in the accident scenes.
+\textbf{Qualitative Analysis.} As it is shown in~\cref{fig:comparison_swiftnet}, our ISSAFE-D2S model concentrates on the motion information, especially the foreground objects, such as the motorcycle and truck in the accident scenes.
 However, segmentation of night scenes is still challenging, although our method greatly benefits from event data, in contrast to the baseline.
-A case of the initial accident scene is presented in the last row of~\cref{fig:comparison_swiftnet}, where an overturned car is lying on the road after fence collision, where our approach also clearly performs more robustly.
+A case of the initial accident scene is presented as well.
+Our model can robustly segment the overturned car lying on the road after fence collision thanks to multi-modal cues.

-To summarize briefly, the input from the two data domains are obviously complementary.
-When event cameras will not be triggered in static scenes, conventional cameras can perfectly capture the entire scene and provide sufficient textures.
-When RGB cameras puzzle over adverse scenes, \textit{i.e.} fast-moving objects or low lighting environments, the event data can provide auxiliary information, which is particularly important for the segmentation of accident scenes. \cref{fig:comparison_swiftnet} demonstrates that the model performs significantly better by fusing events and RGB images in those challenging situations.
+Hence, the two data modalities are obviously complementary.
+When event cameras will not be triggered in static scenes, RGB cameras can perfectly capture the scene and provide sufficient textures.
+When RGB cameras puzzle over adverse scenes, \textit{i.e.} fast-moving objects or low-lighting environments, the event camera can provide auxiliary information for robustifying semantic segmentation.